Tams03/CS-Projects/LiveTextTranslator/README.md

 ---

-## 🖥️ Interactive Demo Page Instructions (For Users – No Coding Required)
+## 🖥️ Interactive Demo Page

-### How to Access
-The demo page is hosted online and can be accessed through your browser:
-[Live Demo Page](#) *(replace with your actual deployed URL)*

-### How to Use
-1. Enter your preferred language and a partner's preferred language
-2. Type a message in the text box and press “Send”
-3. Messages are automatically translated for both users in real-time
-4. Test different language pairs to explore translation quality

-The demo allows non-coders to **experience the tool live** and understand its capabilities without needing any programming knowledge.
+A lightweight **demo page** is available online for users who want to explore translations without installing or running the full project.

+- The demo allows typing messages in two languages with real-time translation between them.
+- For stability, the demo may use a lighter-weight model or a translation API (e.g., Google Translate).
+- The **core project still uses the full NLLB-200 model** for production-level accuracy.
+- Access the demo here: [Live Demo Page](https://appapppy-livetexttranslator.streamlit.app/)

 ---